 In all cases, individuals will be required to cover:

-The IAS/AVAC Media Scholarship Programme is open to all journalists and community educators reporting on HIV for a recognized print, radio, broadcast or online consumer, medical, community or AIDS Service Organization-sponsored media outlet in any country.
+The IAS/AVAC Media Scholarship Programme was open to all journalists and community educators reporting on HIV for a recognized print, radio, broadcast or online consumer, medical, community or AIDS Service Organization-sponsored media outlet in any country.
 Media scholarship recipients must be at least 18 years old at the time of the conference.

 Recipients of the IAS/AVAC Media Scholarship will receive: